Shopify vs WooCommerce vs BigCommerce: Full Comparison of Popular Platforms

 • Pro ($399/month)

-The platform does not charge additional transaction fees for using external payment gateways.
+No extra transaction fees for using external payment gateways.

-Pros and Cons of Using BigCommerce
+Pros and Cons of BigCommerce

-• Cons: Can be complex for beginners and limited free theme options.
+• Cons: Can be complex for beginners, and limited free theme options.

 What is WooCommerce?